What exactly is Multi-touch Attribution?

 Track your Conversion Goals

-Analyze your conversion progress with custom reports and see when leads reach a conversion goal on the life of the lead.
+Analyse your conversion progress with custom reports and see when leads reach a conversion goal in the life of the lead.
 You want to see how people are moving through your conversion goals.
-We will introduce some reporting such as the conversion funnel and the ability to see actual conversions take place on the life of the lead.
+We will introduce some reporting, such as the conversion funnel and the ability to see actual conversions take place on the life of the lead.

-Attribution models are a series of data models that allow you to control how conversion value is distributed across campaigns.
+Attribution models are a series of data models that allow you to control the distribution of conversion value across campaigns.
 Most marketing journeys encompass more than a single campaign touchpoint.